 Matt Bush (Brady Baxter), Riley Litman (Tommy Quinn), Britne Oldford (Lucia), Vanessa Lengies (Katie), Erik Palladino (The Texican), Matthew Willig (El Caballo), Steven Tyler (Kasape Sukka), Robert Miano (El Gato Enferno), Tristin Mays (Janie)

-Happy Birthday! was a fiction directorial debut for Casey Tebo who had elsewhere spent most of the 2010s directing live documentaries for various bands.
+Happy Birthday! was a fiction directorial debut for Casey Tebo who had elsewhere spent most of the 2010s directing live documentaries for various bands in particular for Aerosmith( whose lead singer Steven Tyler makes an acting appearance here).
 Perhaps the most interesting credit is for Darko Entertainment, the production company of Richard Kelly, director of Donnie Darko (2001), Southland Tales (2006) and The Box (2009).
 Darko Entertainment has produced a handful of other films, including I Hope They Serve Beer in Hell (2009), God Bless America (2011), Bad Words (2013) and Hell Baby (2013).

 Eventually ([PLOT SPOILERS], everything that has transpired is revealed to be a big set-up a la The Game (1997) in order for Riley Litman to give Matt Bush a birthday surprise he will never forget.
 The Game twist has started to become a cliche twist – it was also used in the same year’s, Fear, Inc. (2016), which placed an amusing horror film homage spin on it.
 This works rather well.
 (It is also cleverly tipped in the opening minute where we get an appearance of a mocked-up poster for the film and some of Riley Litman’s dialogue).
 The set-up is reasonably clever and not too improbable and credibility-stretching as some of these films get – The Game being a notable example.

 One of the more off-the-wall aspects of the film is Casey Tebo’s penchant for characters voicing wacky theories about pop culture in monologues.
 In the opening scenes, Riley Litman is on the phone discussing a remake of Gremlins (1984) and saying he won’t do it unless he is allowed to bring the racist subtext out into the open.
-Steven Tyler has a monologue about racial interpretations of films like Rocky (1976), Star Wars (1977) and The Avengers (2012), while after being introduced head villain El Gato Inferno monologues about his love of Hollywood and father-son symbolism to be found in the films of Paul Thomas Anderson.
+Steven Tyler has a monologue about racial interpretations of films like Rocky (1976), Star Wars (1977) and The Avengers (2012),.
+After being introduced, head villain El Gato Inferno monologues about his love of Hollywood and father-son symbolism to be found in the films of Paul Thomas Anderson.